Tech-sas/Playbook/src/06-Advanced-Frontend/index.md

 ## jQuery is Dead, Long Live jQuery

-**jQuery.** It is the heart and soul of the web developers toolkit, and more importantly the bread-and-butter of the JavaScript arsenal.
+**jQuery.** It is the heart and soul of the web developer's toolkit, and more importantly the bread-and-butter of the JavaScript arsenal.

 What is the first import or `<script>` tag you typically make?
 We're probably in the same boat, you and I.